Matir/wrongbaud.github.io/_posts/2019-05-26-BasicFUN-flashing.md

 - tools
 description: ''
 categories:
-- aracade
+- arcade
 - reverse engineering
 ---

 ## Background

-A few months ago, I recieved [one of these arcade cabinets as a gift](https://www.walmart.com/ip/Arcade-Classics-Centipede-Mini-Arcade-Game/126129499) and after playing it for about 30 seconds and being reasonably impressed with the screen quality and playability I began wondering if it might be possible to load or flash other games onto the cabinet.
+A few months ago, I received [one of these arcade cabinets as a gift](https://www.walmart.com/ip/Arcade-Classics-Centipede-Mini-Arcade-Game/126129499) and after playing it for about 30 seconds and being reasonably impressed with the screen quality and playability I began wondering if it might be possible to load or flash other games onto the cabinet.

 These cabinets come in multiple variants and there is something in common with all of them.
 Take a look at the list of supported cabinets (Disclaimer: I am no Atari expert, so if my versions are wrong please let me know) :